forgotten-pillar/fp-notes/content/doctrine/the-father/god-of-revelation.md

 ## Conclusion

 The book of Revelation consistently identifies God as the Father, with Jesus Christ acknowledged as His divine Son.
+See also [[Three Angels Messages]], [[principles-vs-beliefs|Fundamental Principles vs. Fundamental Beliefs]], and [[the-order-of-heaven-by-the-bible|The Order of Heaven]].
 Christ's own references to "*my God*," His reception of revelation from the Father, and descriptions of their shared throne validate this relationship.
 The Spirit speaking to the churches is revealed to be Christ Himself.
 This clear theological framework unifies Revelation's message from beginning to end.